cloudify-cosmo/docs.getcloudify.org/content/blueprints/overview.md

 # policy_triggers

-Policy Triggers provide a way of declaring actions the can be invoked by policies.
+`policy_triggers` provide a way of declaring actions the can be invoked by policies.

 More on `policy_triggers` in the [spec]({{< relref "blueprints/spec-policy-triggers.md" >}}).

 # data_types

-Data types are useful for grouping together and re-using a common set of properties, along with their types and default values.
+`data_types` are useful for grouping together and re-using a common set of properties, along with their types and default values.

 More on `data_types` in the [spec]({{< relref "blueprints/spec-data-types.md" >}}).